bitcoin/bitcoin/doc/descriptors.md

 Key order does not matter for `sortedmulti()`. `sortedmulti()` behaves in the same way as `multi()` does but the keys are reordered in the resulting script such that they are lexicographically ordered as described in BIP67.

-#### Basic multisig example

-For a good example of a basic M-of-N multisig between multiple participants using descriptor wallets and PSBTs, as well as a signing flow, see [this functional test](/test/functional/wallet_multisig_descriptor_psbt.py).

-Disclaimers: It is important to note that this example serves as a quick-start and is kept basic for readability.
-A downside of the approach outlined here is that each participant must maintain (and backup) two separate wallets: a signer and the corresponding multisig.
-It should also be noted that privacy best-practices are not "by default" here - participants should take care to only use the signer to sign transactions related to the multisig.
-Lastly, it is not recommended to use anything other than a Bitcoin Core descriptor wallet to serve as your signer(s).
-Other wallets, whether hardware or software, likely impose additional checks and safeguards to prevent users from signing transactions that could lead to loss of funds, or are deemed security hazards.
-Conforming to various 3rd-party checks and verifications is not in the scope of this example.

-The basic steps are:

-  1. Every participant generates an xpub.
-The most straightforward way is to create a new descriptor wallet which we will refer to as the participant's signer wallet.
-Avoid reusing this wallet for any purpose other than signing transactions from the corresponding multisig we are about to create.
-Hint: extract the wallet's xpubs using `listdescriptors` and pick the one from the
-     `pkh` descriptor since it's least likely to be accidentally reused (legacy addresses)
-  2. Create a watch-only descriptor wallet (blank, private keys disabled).
-Now the multisig is created by importing the two descriptors:
-     `wsh(sortedmulti(<M>,XPUB1/0/*,XPUB2/0/*,…,XPUBN/0/*))` and `wsh(sortedmulti(<M>,XPUB1/1/*,XPUB2/1/*,…,XPUBN/1/*))`
-     (one descriptor w/ `0` for receiving addresses and another w/ `1` for change).
-Every participant does this
-  3. A receiving address is generated for the multisig.
-As a check to ensure step 2 was done correctly, every participant should verify they get the same addresses
-  4. Funds are sent to the resulting address
-  5. A sending transaction from the multisig is created using `walletcreatefundedpsbt` (anyone can initiate this).
-It is simple to do this in the GUI by going to the `Send` tab in the multisig wallet and creating an unsigned transaction (PSBT)
-  6. At least `M` participants check the PSBT with their multisig using `decodepsbt` to verify the transaction is OK before signing it.
-  7. (If OK) the participant signs the PSBT with their signer wallet using `walletprocesspsbt`.
-It is simple to do this in the GUI by loading the PSBT from file and signing it
-  8. The signed PSBTs are collected with `combinepsbt`, finalized w/ `finalizepsbt`, and then the resulting transaction is broadcasted to the network.
-Note that any wallet (eg one of the signers or multisig) is capable of doing this.
-  9. Checks that balances are correct after the transaction has been included in a block

-You may prefer a daisy chained signing flow where each participant signs the PSBT one after another until the PSBT has been signed `M` times and is "complete."
-For the most part, the steps above remain the same, except (6, 7) change slightly from signing the original PSBT in parallel to signing it in series. `combinepsbt` is not necessary with this signing flow and the last (`m`th) signer can just broadcast the PSBT after signing.
-Note that a parallel signing flow may be preferable in cases where there are more signers.
-This signing flow is also included in the test / Python example.
-[The test](/test/functional/wallet_multisig_descriptor_psbt.py) is meant to be documentation as much as it is a functional test, so it is kept as simple and readable as possible.

 ### BIP32 derived keys and chains